Herman000s/arducam_nav/README.md

    - Auto Exposure coarse integration time.
    - Analog/digital current gains.
  - Number of USB_CAMERA_DATA_LEN_ERRORs occurred for a given round.

+ TODO:
+ - Add ret[0] value of each image returned from the process() function to metadata.
+ - Calculate and add camera sensor temperature estimate to metadata.
+ - Something else that needs to be added to metadata?

 Camera .cfg version 1.2: